avi4h/paper-auto/README.md

-Efficient Python script that automates the daily download, merging, and email distribution of PDF files from the Saamana newspaper.
+Efficient Python script that automates the daily download, merging, and email distribution of PDF files from the Saamana e-newspaper.
 Concurrency techniques and secure HTTP requests, this script ensures timely and automated delivery of the newspaper to the specified recipient.

 ## Setup